TEAM-ANONYMOUS-INDIA/TAI-DDoS/README.md

-# Fsociety DDoS GUI
+# TAI DDoS GUI

-Fsociety DDoS GUI is an application for performing simple Distributed Denial of Service (DDoS) attacks using PyQt5 as a graphical user interface (GUI) and Requests to send HTTP requests to the target.
+TAI DDoS GUI is an application for performing simple Distributed Denial of Service (DDoS) attacks using PyQt5 as a graphical user interface (GUI) and Requests to send HTTP requests to the target.
 This application allows users to configure the number of requests, stealth mode, proxy usage, and display attack logs in the GUI.

 ## DEVELOPER: SABIT